ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 ---
 meta:
     author: Emma Krebs
-    topic: 3D Atmospheric Fluid Simulation using an Eulerian Octree to Model Supercell Formation
+    topic: 3D Atmospheric Fluid Simulation using an Eulerian Octree to Model Heat Diffusion
     course: TN Tech PHYS4130
     term: Spring 2026
 ---

-# 3D Atmospheric Fluid Simulation using an Eulerian Octree to Model Supercell Formation
+# 3D Atmospheric Fluid Simulation using an Eulerian Octree to Model Heat Diffusion

+## Introduction of Atmospheric Modeling and Data Management

 -Introduce topic, why we should care/physics of atmospheric modeling, and why different storage of data is important in computational problems.

-## Theory of Storm Formation

-### Storms and Longevity

--Talk about storms and what factors go into their formation and longevity ie why longer storms happen -What are the main parameters we should worry about (temperature, pressure, vorticity, and velocity)

-[Image of storm longevity from book source]

-### Vorticity
--Huge section with PDEs, poisson's solution, and more.
-Mostly math section
+## Eulerian Octrees

 ## Summary of Code
--Really basic overview of code, like what you did with diffusion.
-Lead into data

-### Data Storage

--Talk about Eulerian Octree -- why did you choose Eulerian over lagrangian.
-Why did you decide to do an octree (neighbor lookup/quicker access to important information)
--Information about your node and cell classes.

-### Important Function Definitions (Updaters)
+The code is divided into three main files: OctreeFunctions.py, StormFunctions.py, and Main.py.
+OctreeFunctions contains all the function definitions for the management of the octree and the class object for the spatial nodes.
+StormFunctions contains two heat equations from different iterations of this project.
+The first is not a closed system and has fluctuating heat, meaning the initial results were not a conserved system for heat diffusion.
+The second heat function is the improved iteration that, although not perfect, does maintain a more accurate conserved system then the first.
+The Main.py imports the previous files, initiates a hot spot somewhere in space, and updates the octree.
+Additionally, it creates the graphs seen later for measuring octree growth and total heat.

-### Main.py
+### OctreeFunctions

-## Results

-### Produced Animation
+### StormFunctions

-[Animations for a couple different storm formations]

-### Numerical Comparison
+### Main

-Important results:

--maximum vorticity magnitude
--updraft velocity peak
--spatial storm radius over time

--storm intensity growth rate
--structural stability
--simulated longevity
+## Resulting Animations and Graphs

 ## Conclusion